 If you’d like to make some yourself, here is our recipe.
 There are photos of various parts of the process after the written recipe.
 It’s a bit time-consuming, but none of it is hard.
 You’ll need chocolate egg moulds, a sugar/meat thermometer and a good beater for best results, but none of those are strictly necessary.

-This makes 16 peppermint creme eggs and 32 vanilla creme eggs using these moulds (which have cavities about 3cm across, 4cm long and 1cm deep).
+This makes 16 peppermint creme eggs and 32 vanilla creme eggs using these moulds (which have cavities about 3cm across, 4cm long and 1cm deep and are hard plastic - silicone moulds don’t work well for filled eggs).
 The eggs come out about 2/3 the size/weight of commercial creme eggs.
 If you don’t have moulds, you can make creme eggs on sticks (see end of recipe) but they won’t look as good.

 If you only want to make classic vanilla creme eggs (or only want peppermint ones), all you need to do is alter the flavouring/colouring as appropriate: the filling for both is essentially the same.